kinhunt/mcp-ai-gateway/README.md

 ## 🎯 Use Cases

 ### 1. Development Workflow
-- Use Claude for code review and optimization suggestions
+- Use Claude Opus 4 for code review and optimization suggestions
-- Use GPT-4 for technical documentation generation
+- Use GPT-5 for technical documentation generation
 - Use fast models for syntax checking

 ### 2. Content Creation